Darqam/GW2DialogueReader/README.md

 ```
 pip install pytesseract scikit-image numpy tkinter pyautogui pynput opencv-python pygetwindow
 ```
+Note that it's possible you get warnings along the lines of "requirement already satisfied [...]", that's in no way a problem just means that library is already installed.

 Additionally you will need to install [tesseract](https://github.com/UB-Mannheim/tesseract/wiki) (5.0.0 alpha is recomended but 4.X should also work).
 Do keep in mind the path/folder where tesseract is installed on your computer.
 If it does *not* match `C:\Program Files\Tesseract-OCR\tesseract.exe`, you will need to put the proper path in gw2Read.py (with any text editor) right below the imports.